Nathanllee1/Tabify/README.md

 ## Technical Details
 ### Authentication

-The first part is authentication with Spotify using Oauth 2.0.
+The first part is authentication with Spotify using OAuth 2.0.
 I’ve done this before and have a reasonable idea how it works.

 1. The express server redirects the website to the Spotify sign in.
 2. The Spotify sign in page redirects back to the original page and returns tokens.